 When ketamine is administered intranasally, it can provide rapid relief within hours, unlike traditional medications, which can take weeks.
 Intranasal administration is also considered more convenient since patients do not have to receive an IV.

-Ketamine is not FDA-approved for mental health and is considered an “off-label” treatment.
+Ketamine – Not FDA-approved for mental health and is considered an “off-label” treatment.

-Generally, ketamine is well-tolerated.
-Common side effects include nausea, dizziness, dissociation, and increased blood pressure.
+Ketamine and SPRAVATO – Both are generally well-tolerated.
+Common side effects include nausea, dizziness, dissociation and increased blood pressure.

 Patients with the following may not be able to receive ketamine: uncontrolled blood pressure, active mania, active psychosis, schizophrenia, significant cardiac history, clinically significant substance abuse, current pregnancy, recent ocular surgery, intracranial pathology, and history of aneurysm, epilepsy or stroke.